 What is CBD oil supposed to taste like?

 CBD oil should taste pure, fresh, and inviting.
 A word to experienced cannabis users--CBD is nothing like THC, and that extends to this cannabinoid's flavors and sensations as well.
 Repeated THC inhalation can hurt the throat and cause a cough, but THC doesn't cause much of a burn on the way in.
 CBD, however, may naturally cause a brief sensation of heat as it is inhaled.
-With that said, inhaling CBD over time appears to be much more mild than inhaling THC.
+With that said, inhaling CBD over time appears to be much milder than inhaling THC.

 If you notice anything odd about the taste of your CBD, stop using the off-flavor product at once.
 Generally speaking, CBD oil should taste earthy with hints of sunflower seed and walnut, and of course, CBD-rich hemp oil tastes quite a bit like hemp seeds or hemp seed oil.